Curriculum

 As advising documents, Program Maps do not establish new requirements for the program of study and are not the same as official “programs of study” that include all possible courses that can count toward that program of study.
 Programs Maps can effectively advocate for particular choices within elective areas by including recommended courses in Program Maps.
 Students may still take courses included in their programs of study that are not on the Program Maps and those courses will count toward their degrees.

 All program maps should include milestones.
-Milestones can be credits accumulated, completion of Area A, completion of particularly significant courses, or other measurable indicators.
+Milestones can be credits accumulated, completion of the Writing domain, completion of particularly significant courses, or other measurable indicators.
 The purpose of milestones is that they are (relatively) easily tracked, making it easier for both students and advisors to identify when students are “off track.”
 Program maps also allow students to easily track their progress toward degree completion.
 Possible milestones include:

 • accumulating a specified number of credit hours